lorenchorley/ScenarioModelling/README.md

 * Builds a simplified model of the program/scenario with finite possibilities.
 * Not Turing complete which helps analysis, but just complete enough so as to be able to model complex scenarios and be humanly comprehensible.
-* Model abstracts out fine implementation details, like extraneous code, stack information, etc so that the scenario can concentrate on the desired logic.
+* Model abstracts out fine implementation details, like extraneous code, stack information, etc so that the meta story can concentrate on the desired logic.
 * Stories and meta stories are human readable allowing for manual construction and modification, but can also be manipulated automatically in several ways.